Akanksha02130/Project-SQL_School/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-A portfolio project involving a detailed analysis of 37,997 high school/college student records to showcase key insights through the aid of effective visualizations aimed at evaluating the factors affecting student's academic performance in high school and colleges in the USA.
+What We Did: We examined data from 37,997 high school and college students in the USA.
+Our Aim: We used charts and graphs to uncover the factors influencing student academic performance.

 ## Dataset